Ecotrust/AWS_Scripts/README.md

 ## Installation
 The current scripts are BASH shell scripts written for Linux.

-Be sure that they are executable, and then run with ./{scriptname}.sh Helper scripts may be written in Python.
-These were written for python 3.
+Be sure that they are executable, and then run with ./{scriptname}.sh

+Helper scripts were written for python 3.

 ## Snapshot
  > Requires awscli

  > `sudo apt install awscli`

  > requires python, relies on script 'parse_snapshots.py'

 ### Configure: